sarutlaa/tinitiate-aws-glue/markdown/aws-iam.md

 ## IAM Policy Examples

 ### Read-Only Access to an S3 Bucket
+#### What is an S3 Bucket?
+An S3 bucket is a virtual container within AWS Simple Storage Service (S3) designed to store and manage any amount of data.

 Here's an example of a policy that grants read-only access to an S3 bucket:
 ```json
 {